larstp/larstp/README.md

-## Hi there 👋
+# Hi!
+I'm Lars, a Front-End Developer in the making!

-### My name is Lars, a 2nd year student at NOROFF School of Technology, Front End.
+## I'm a second-year student at NOROFF School of Technology, specializing in Front-End Development.
+I love transforming design ideas into clean, functional code.

-- 🔭 I’m currently working on getting an education in front end development!
-- 🌱 I just finished my 1st year exam!
-- 🌱 I’m currently learning more JavaScript
-- 👯 I’m looking for any type of experience I can get
-- 📫 How to reach me: Check the contact form on my [Portfolio](https://larstp.github.io) page
+🎓 Education Focus: My primary goal is mastering the modern front-end stack, with a strong focus on JavaScript, accessible design, and responsive layouts.

+✅ What I've done: I just successfully passed my first-year exams and am now accelerating my knowledge in complex JavaScript patterns and frameworks.

+🤝 Ready to collaborate: I'm actively seeking opportunities for hands-on experience, including internships, volunteer work, or open-source contributions.
+Let's build something together!

+➡️ Reach me: All my contact details and projects are available on my Portfolio (link in my profile).

-- 😄 Pronouns: He/Him
+😄 Pronouns: He/Him

-- ⚡ Fun fact: If you cut a hole in a net, then the net has fewer holes..
+P.S.
+If you cut a hole in a net, the net will have fewer holes.
+Just throwing that out there.

 <!--